microsoft/fluentui/rfcs/theme-tokens.md

 ### For the whole application

-If application needs to tweak look and feel of Fluent UI components, it can change the theme for the whole application:
+If an application needs to tweak look and feel of Fluent UI components, it can change the theme for the whole application:

 ```js
 const tweakedTheme = mergeThemes(teamsLightTheme, {